API Reference

 Configures linear retries for a task.
 You can specify the total number of

-to retry indefinitely), and the delay between attempts.
+attempts (or None to retry indefinitely), and the delay between attempts.

 Example: